DataONEorg/dataone-integration/README.txt

     a) Eclipse
     b) the commandline (via mvn)
     c) from our continuous integration server, Hudson
-    d) from a web browser
+    d) from a web browser (via deployment of the MNWebTester .war)
+         - the default configuration for web tests only runs a subset of tests ("MNodeTier" tests), but theoretically can run others.

 It currently supports execution of java-based tests and plans to support running the python tests soon.
 Except when running via Eclipse, the surefire maven